-I am happy to announce the publication of an edited volume which takes a critical perspective on English Languate Teaching, and contains a chapter by me.
+I am happy to announce the publication of an edited volume which takes a critical perspective on English Language Teaching and contains a chapter by me.
+In this short post, I’d like to make a brief presentation of the book and my own work.

 The book

-The volume, edited by Damian Rivers, is entitled Resistance to the Known: Counter-Conduct in Foreign Language Education, and it sets out to critically challenge aspects of the established methodological ‘orthodoxy’ in Foreign Language Education (‘the Known’).
-The collection is made up of nine contributions, as follows:
+The new book, Resistance to the Known: Counter-Conduct in Foreign Language Education (Damien Rivers, ed.), sets out to critically challenge aspects of the established methodological ‘orthodoxy’ in Foreign Language Education (‘the Known’).
+It consists of nine contributions, as follows:

 PART I: Countering micro-processes in local contexts